ddablib/ddablib.github.io/CBView/index.md

 This is the home page for the on-line documentation of the DelphiDabbler [Clipboard Viewer Component](https://delphidabbler.com/software/cbview).

-The Clipboard Viewer component is a non-visual Delphi component notifies the user when the content of the Windows clipboard changes.
+The Clipboard Viewer component is a non-visual Delphi component that notifies the user when the content of the Windows clipboard changes.

+The component is:
+* Windows only
-This is a Windows-only, 32 and 64 bit compatible, component that requires the VCL.
-It is not compatible with FireMonkey.
+* 32 and 64 bit compatible
+* VCL compatible
+* **Not** compatible with FireMonkey

 ## Supported Versions

 This documentation applies to Clipboard Viewer Component v2 only.

-> Documentation for v1 is not available.
+> v1 is no longer supported and there is no documentation available.

 ## Contents